nii-yamagishilab/PartialSpoof/README.md

 ## License

-This project is mainly licensed under BSD 3-Clause License (`project-NN-Pytorch-scripts/LICENSE`), And each folder has its corresponding license, please go to LICENSE under each folder to get more detail.
+This project is mainly licensed under the BSD 3-Clause License (`./LICENSE`).
-Specificlly,
+Each folder within the project may contain their corresponding LICENSE according to the external libraries used.
+Please refer to the README.md file in each folder for more details.

+Additionally, specific licenses for some of the external libraries used are mentioned below:
-modules/s3prl is under MIT LICENSE (modules/s3prl/LICENSE.txt), but please note that the lastest s3prl is under Apache License version 2.0. project-NN-Pytorch-scripts.202102 is under BSD 3-Clause License (project-NN-Pytorch-scripts.202102/LICENSE) modules/gmlp.py is under MIT LICENSE (modules/LICENSE)
+`modules/s3prl` is licensed under the MIT License (`modules/s3prl/LICENSE.txt`), but please note that the latest version of s3prl is now under the Apache License version 2.0.
+`project-NN-Pytorch-scripts.202102` is licensed under the BSD 3-Clause License (`project-NN-Pytorch-scripts.202102/LICENSE`).
+`modules/gmlp.py` file is licensed under the MIT License (`modules/LICENSE`)